Drive sales on autopilot with ecommerce-focused features

 - Set pricing rules and markups

-Dropshipping plugins automate inventory updates, order forwarding, and shipment.
-However, configuration varies by supplier, so follow each plugin’s documentation carefully.
+WooCommerce dropshipping plugins automate inventory updates, order forwarding, and shipment tracking.
+However, configuration varies by supplier, so follow each WooCommerce dropship plugin’s instructions carefully.

 These are the best WooCommerce dropship apps in 2025: